 - 1. The assessment of knowledge, skills and experience of persons subject to this Policy is made at the stage of their selection and after their appointment. - 2.
-The assessment is made in the following forms: - a) assessment and re-assessment of individual suitability of Supervisory Board members, - b) assessment and re-assessment of the collective suitability of the Supervisory Board, - 3.
-On an ongoing basis, the Committee monitors and ensures that Supervisory Board members, individually and collectively, are suitable at all times and that they possess adequate knowledge, skills and experience to be able to understand the Bank's activities, including the main risks and that they are capable to efficiently organise their working process as well as to understand and provide constructive challenge to the decisions and effective oversight of the Management Board.
-To this end, the Committee makes their suitability assessments or re-assessments.
+The assessment is made in the following ways: - a) assessment and re-assessment of individual suitability of Supervisory Board members, - b) assessment and re-assessment of the collective suitability of the Supervisory Board. - 3.
+On an ongoing basis, the Committee monitors and ensures that Supervisory Board members, individually and collectively, are suitable at all times and that they possess adequate knowledge, skills and experience to be able to understand the Bank's activities, including the main risks, and that they are capable to efficiently organise their working process as well as to understand and provide constructive challenge to the decisions and effective oversight of the Management Board.
+To this end, the Committee assesses or re-assesses their suitability, also should any relevant circumstances arise that imply the necessity for re-assessment to determine whether a given Supervisory Board member is compliant with the suitability criterion(the assessment may be limited to assessing whether the suitability criterion is met given those circumstances).
+If, following the assessment, the Supervisory Board member is found not to meet the suitability criterion required for their function, then Paragraph 10(3-7) should apply. - 4.
+Individual assessment and re-assessment as well as collective assessment and re-assessment of the Supervisory Board members are made by the General Meeting and adopted in the form of a resolution, pursuant to the recommendation issued by the Committee. - 5.
+At least annually, the Committee makes a comprehensive assessment of the structure, size, composition and performance of the Supervisory Board and, if needed, issues relevant recommendations. - 6.
+The recommendation referred to in point 5 is made on the basis of documents and statements which confirm the knowledge, skills and experience as well as reputation of the assessed individuals and on the basis of individual meetings with them. - 7.
+At least annually, the Committee makes a comprehensive individual and collective assessment of the knowledge, skills and experience of the Supervisory Board members and reports the results to the Supervisory Board and the General Meeting.